bchasnov/masuite/readme.md

 The main way to use the package is through the command line or juptyer notebooks.

 ### Installation
 We recommend installing a virtual environment.
+If the below code does not work, try "python" for "python3 -m venv masuite"

 ```
 cd /path/to/masuite/